pfefferf/ui5-nwabap-deployer/packages/grunt-nwabap-ui5uploader/README.md

 Optional in case options.ui5.package is set to '$TMP'.

 Defines the transport number which logs the changes.
 For the transport number it would also make sense to pass it via an argument.

-#### options.ui5.calc_appindex
-Type: `Boolean`
-Default: `false`

-Specify if you require the application index (program /UI5/APP_INDEX_CALCULATE) for the application to be recalculated after the BSP application is uploaded.
-Note: This only works with team repository provider version 1.30.x or higher and User Interface Add-On 2.0 for SAP NetWeaver.

 #### options.ui5.create_transport
 Type: `Boolean`